AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 With VS Code's intellisense, you won't have to guess or remind yourself what you named your CSS classes/IDs:

-{% include posts/picture.html img="intellisense" ext="png" alt="VS Code autocomplete for TypeScript CSS Modules." %}
+{% include posts/picture.html img="intellisense" ext="PNG" alt="VS Code autocomplete for TypeScript CSS Modules." %}

 Awesome! 😎